apache/mesos/docs/reservation.md

 Note that the refined reservation role must match the offer's allocation role.

-Suppose we receive a resource offer with 12 CPUs and 6144 MB of RAM unreserved, allocated to role `"engineering/backend"`, reserved to `"engineering"`.
+Suppose we receive a resource offer with 12 CPUs and 6144 MB of RAM reserved to `"engineering"`, allocated to role `"engineering/backend"`.

         {
           "allocation_info": { "role": "engineering/backend" },